 This creamy garlic shrimp needs to be made in your kitchen yesterday.
 Seriously.

-It has already become a staple at my house, and I'm already dealing with Tim asking me to make it multiple times a week.
+It has already become a staple at my house, and the family is already asking when we can have it again.

-It will last for 4-5 days in the refrigerator if you'd like to eat it as leftovers later on.
+It will last for 4-5 days in the refrigerator in an airtight container if you'd like to eat it as leftovers later on.
 I imagine the sauce would freeze well, too if you can't get enough and want to freeze some for later.

 Yum! 🙂

-If you like this recipe, some others you'll love are:
+If you like this recipe, some other recipes you'll love are:

 One Pan Creamy Garlic Shrimp (Paleo, Whole30, Low Carb)